appbaseio/reactivesearch/content/docs/gettingstarted/Cluster.md

 ### Accessing ElasticSearch Logs, Metrics and Advanced Editing

-As we deploy ElasticSearch using a Kubernetes orchestration, it enables user to access Kubernetes dashboard and allows them to monitor various resource deployed on the cluster.
+As we deploy ElasticSearch using a Kubernetes orchestration, it allows user to access Kubernetes dashboard and monitor various resource deployed on the cluster.

 You can open kubernetes dashboard by click on the link available in Dashboard section of your cluster details page.

 <div style="border: 1px solid #dfdfdf; border-radius: 5px;overflow:hidden;margin-top:10px;"><img src="https://i.imgur.com/SaPI0Ne.png" /></div>

-#### Benefits of using Kubernetes Dashboard
+#### Benefits of using Kubernetes

+Kubernetes orchestration guarantees a higher reliability for your cluster and it comes with a built-in mechanism to restart a node on failure, allows inspecting and safe editing of your underlying resources.

 **Monitoring the resource usage**